SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

 The general structure is *communicable diseases + epidemics/interventions // covid-19 + interventions/ending epidemics*.
 This phrase uses the same disease terms as phrase 2, but is separated because the *epidemic/intervention* can be combined with `AND` rather than needing `NEAR`.

 Due to the covid-19 pandemic there has been an explosion of literature using the terms "covid" (or synonyms) + pandemic/outbreak/epidemics.
 A good amount of this research is not necessarily to do with treating covid or ending the pandemic - but to do with for example effects on education, care, business, and society.
 We consider these outside our interpretation, but they are difficult to remove without losing relevant results.
-We have however implemented a change in phrase 3 to try and filter out some of these results - terms for *covid-19* are separated out, and combined with the *treatment/pandemic* terms in a slightly more constrained way.
+Here we try and filter out some of these results - terms for *covid-19* are separated out, and combined with the *treatment/pandemic* terms.
 The *treatment* terms are left as is, but `pandemic OR outbreak OR epidemic` are combined with *ending* terms.

 ```py
 TS =